 This brutality was easily transferred to civilians and prisoners of war, particularly but not exclusively outside of Japan.
 The effect on unit moral was devastating, and by 1943 even the army high command wanted to correct it.
 But by then the war had grown out of their control

 Each soldier was issued a 20 day supply of rice.
 Their equipment and ammunition were carried on mules and elephants, but there would be no supply line back to the Chindwin.
-The plan was to move fast enough to capture British supply depots as they advanced, and use those to feed their hungry soldiers.
+The plan was to move fast enough to capture British supply depots as they advanced.

 On 15 March, 1944, the 31st division, operating on the extreme right wing of four other divisions, crossed the Chindwin River by boat and raft on a front 60 miles wide.
 Moving quickly along winding jungle trails, their first objective was the tiny village of Kohima, 100 miles away and 4,000 feet up the 5,000 foot high Naga hills.
 They planned to reach this objective by a forced march in three days and nights.
 In fact it took them 15 days.

 The jungle was fetid, hot and sickening, filled with flies, ticks, mosquitoes and leeches big enough to crawl up your leg and suck your blood until they burst.
 The mosquito bites could cause septic sores.
 By the time the advanced elements of the 31st division reached the outskirts of Kohima the monsoon had begun, the trails were reduced to deep sucking mud, and the men of 31st division were strung out along the trials, exhausted and hungry.
 Sickness and casualties had already reduced the Japanese force by 3,000 men.
 Still the remaining 12,000 Japanese soldiers had caught the British high command off guard, again.
 The draftees from Fukouka Prefecture quickly surrounded the barely 2,500 Indian and British troops defending the Kohima Ridge.